denniskuczynski/doctorj/README.md

   * http://www.oracle.com/technetwork/java/javase/downloads/index.html

-3. Ensure your JAVA_HOME environment variable is set
+3. Ensure your JAVA_HOME environment variable is set and ensure %JAVA_HOME%\bin is in the PATH environment variable.

 4. Ensure a 32bit JRuby is installed on the machine